GreptimeTeam/greptimedb/docs/schema-structs.md

 }
 ```

 For each column required by `dest_schema`, `indices_in_result` stores the index of that column in the row read from the source memtable or SST.
-If the source row doesn't contains that column, the index is None.
+If the source row doesn't contain that column, the index is `None`.

 The field `is_source_needed` stores whether a column in the source memtable or SST is needed.